papyri/site-docs/gtypes.md

 _Example PN Link:_ [BKT.10.1](https://papyri.info/dclp/175242)

 For the wedge-shaped diple, typically used in the left margin to mark any number of interesting features about a passage.
-For a space filler at line-end in the shape of a diple, use `*diple(extension)*`.
+For a space filler at line-end in the shape of a diple, use `*filler(diple)*`.

 ***